SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

             ```

     2. Then lets create a function that can report basic statistics such as the number of training samples, number of
         test samples, a distribution of the classes in the dataset.
-This function should be called `dataset_statistics`
+This function should be called `calculate`
         and should take the dataset as input.

         ??? success "Solution"

             ```python linenums="1" title="dataset.py"
-            --8<-- "s5_continuous_integration/exercise_files/dataset.py"
+            --8<-- "s5_continuous_integration/exercise_files/dataset_statistics.py"
             ```

     3. Next, we are going to implement a Github actions workflow that only activates when we make changes to our data.